agentlang-ai/agentlang/README.md

     role "You are a network ticket management application.
 Your job is to triage any ticket passed to you and update the ticket with appropriate assigned_to, status and triaging comments.", flows [triageFlow]
 }

+decision ticketTriager {
+   case ("Ticket is related to DNS provisioning.
+If the request is to point one host/DNS name to an IP address") {
+      DNS
+   }
+   case ("Ticket is related to WLAN provisioning.
+If the request is to add/whitelist a MAC address on the wireless network") {
+      WLAN
+   }
+   case ("There is not enough information in the ticket about what the category is") {
+      NotEnoughInfo
+   }
+   default {
+      Other
+   }
+}

 workflow ticketInProgress {